qbzjs/Highlight-Plus/Project Kawaii/Assets/ArtEffects/HighlightPlus/README.txt

 ---------------

 Current version
+- Added "Ignore Mask" option to glow.
+Can be used to render the glow effect alone
+- [Fix] Fixed issue with new input system and highlight manager/trigger if no Event System is present in the scene
+- [Fix] Fixed glow passes UI overlap in Unity 2021.3.3 due to reorderable array bug

+Version 8.1
 - Selection state is now visible in inspector (used only by trigger and manager components)
 - [Fix] Fixed outer glow not showing in higher quality with visibility set to normal and orthographic camera
 - [Fix] Fixed mobile input using the new input system